-Tom Carmichael, MD, PhD
+Tom Carmichael, MD,

-Lara Boyd, PT, PhD

-Targeting sensory and motor integration for recovery of movement after CNS injury

-Monday, April 5, 2021 • 12:30pm - 2:00pm ET

-Organizer: Jason Carmel, MD, PhD

-Motor commands integrate with sensory feedback to enable purposeful movement.
+Lara Boyd, PT, PhD Targeting sensory and motor integration for recovery of movement after CNS injury Monday, April 5, 2021 • 12:30pm - 2:00pm ET Organizer: Jason Carmel, MD, PhD Motor commands integrate with sensory feedback to enable purposeful movement.
 CNS injury or disease that impairs movement often alters both motor and sensory circuits.
 To restore movement, motor and sensory circuits have been generally targeted independently.
 An emerging approach is to target the interaction of motor and sensory connections by manipulating each in a coordinated way.
 For example, electrical stimulation of the motor cortex and sensory peripheral nerves have been timed to arrive synchronously in the brain or spinal cord, which results in better recovery when compared to single stimulation.
-The reliance on coordinated manipulation means that the specific target is the interaction of sensory and motor pathways.
-The manipulations that target these interactions are diverse and include co-stimulation (electrical, magnetic, optogenetic, and chemogenetic), experience (sensory stimulation/feedback), movement training, axon regrowth, or their combinations.
+The reliance on coordinated manipulations that target these interactions are diverse and include co-stimulation (electrical, magnetic, optogenetic, and chemogenetic), experience (sensory stimulation/feedback), movement training, axon regrowth, or their combinations.
 The key uniting principle is the intervention has to engage both motor and sensory systems in a coordinated fashion.
 Speakers will discuss the plasticity mechanisms in diverse neural systems, organisms, and approaches.
+SCHEDULE:

-12:30 - 12:35 pm Introductions - Jason Carmel

-12:35 - 1:00 pm Sensory and motor interactions for touch and pain - Yuanyuan Liu

-1:00 - 1:25 pm Paired stimulation for recovery of dexterity - Jason Carmel

-1:25 - 1:45 pm Spinal cord stimulation for lower extremity motor function- Karen Minassian

-1:45 - 2:00 pm Discussion - ALL
+12:30 - 12:35 pm Introductions - Jason Carmel 12:35 - 1:00 pm Sensory and motor interactions for touch and pain - Yuanyuan Liu 1:00 - 1:25 pm Paired stimulation for recovery of dexterity - Jason Carmel 1:25 - 1:45 pm Spinal cord stimulation for lower extremity motor function- Karen Minassian 1:45 - 2:00 pm Discussion - ALL SPEAKERS: